noxonsu/tools.onout.org/doc/storage.md

 └──────────────────────┘ └──────────────────┘
 ```

+Note that each save (modify, delete) operation on blockchain storage causes a transaction refreshing the set of data associated with the smart contract.
+The data itself is stored on blockchain indefinitely.
+As a result:

+1. Each such operation requires the owner to pay gas fee
+2. Smart contract is responsible for extracting the correct version of the data from blockchain

 ### Admin panel example

 > The examples are in [React](https://reactjs.org/) code.
 Less significant parts are simplified or left out.